 The Goodnature A24 kill traps have proven to be effective tools for the control of rats and stoats, and DOC 150, 200 and 250 traps are recognised effective and humane mustelid kill traps when set in prescribed trap-set tunnels.
-Fresh or salted rabbit meat, Erayz[®] dried rabbit lures or fresh hen eggs will be used to bait the DOC traps.
+Fresh or salted rabbit meat, Erayz® dried rabbit lures or fresh hen eggs will be used to bait the DOC traps.

-Rats will get caught in stoat traps, so to optimise effort against stoats it is recommended that trap sets for stoats will follow the initial rat knock down effort so that there is less rat interference with the traps.
+Rats will get caught in stoat traps, so to optimise effort against stoats it is recommended that trap sets for stoats (using different lures)-will follow the initial rat knock down effort so that there is less rat interference with the traps.

 Between periods of 1080 use (by air or in bait stations) first generation anti-coagulants particularly diphacinone and pindone will be applied in bait stations for rat control.
 Because these toxins are cumulative and the animals do not feel ill-effects for some time after consumption they do not associate the bait with the effects and so are less likely to build up an aversion.
 For this reason pre-feeding is not required.
 Rats need to feed on this bait type for between 3 and 7 days before a fatal dose is consumed so bait stations need to be filled on a daily basis especially if rat numbers are high.
 First generation anticoagulants begin to lose their potency after about 3 days, another reason why a daily bait replenishment programme is required.
 If bait stations are used repeatedly, annual rotation of toxin types used will be necessary to reduce the likelihood of aversion to a particular toxin/bait type developing.
-Animals, especially rats, that survive poisoning from one bait types from season to season.
+Animals, especially rats, that survive poisoning from one bait type can develop a strong aversion to that bait type, hence the need to rotate bait types from season to season.